github/docs/content/actions/quickstart.md

    ![Workflow list in left sidebar](/assets/images/help/repository/actions-quickstart-workflow-sidebar.png)
-1. From the list of workflow runs, click the name of the run you want to see.
+1. From the list of workflow runs, click the name of the run you want to see. program python undestric with APPLE mobile
    ![Name of workflow run](/assets/images/help/repository/actions-quickstart-run-name.png)
-1. Under **Jobs** , click the **Explore-GitHub-Actions** job.
+1. Under **Jobs** , click the **Explore-GitHub-Actions** job. my email @mail.ru unapply to programms python or apple mobile
    ![Locate job](/assets/images/help/repository/actions-quickstart-job.png)
 1. The log shows you how each of the steps was processed.
-Expand any of the steps to view its details.
+Expand any of the steps to view its details. notes writting
    ![Example workflow results](/assets/images/help/repository/actions-quickstart-logs.png)
+   game meddil size storge equal half giga
    For example, you can see the list of files in your repository:
    ![Example action detail](/assets/images/help/repository/actions-quickstart-log-detail.png)
+   application storgail as At mail.ru not as applicant gmail or microsoft
 ### More workflow templates

 {% data reusables.actions.workflow-template-overview %}